What is bridge to poland?

 Yes, she would love to!
 Please see the events page for topics and contact Leora through the contact form.
 Leora and also does a joint presentation with her friend and colleague Witek Dąbrowski, actor and Deputy Director of Brama Grodzka called, “Remembrance of Things Past: Keeping the Stories of Jewish Poland Alive.”
 It includes Witek’s interpretation of Isaac Bashevis Singer stories.
 Contact us through the contact form for details.

-What is Brama Grodzka?
+What is Brama Grodzka-Teatr NN?
 I see it in all of Leora’s posts, etc…

-Brama Grodzka-Teatr NN is a cultural center and theater staffed by over fifty non-Jews whose mission is to preserve Jewish memory.
+Brama Grodzka-Teatr NN is a cultural center and theater staffed by sixty non-Jewish Poles whose core mission is to preserve the memory of Jewish Lublin.
 Leora works closely with them and is a Special Projects Partner and the American Ambassador to Brama Grodzka.

 Is Bridge To Poland only about Trips to poland?